amruta8796/90DaysOfDevOps/2024/day01/README.md

    - Share your understanding of DevOps based on the video and your research.
 Cover the following points:

      - **What is DevOps:**
+        DevOps is a software development practice that combines development (Dev) and operations (Ops) to deliver better, more reliable software faster.

      - **What is Automation, Scaling, and Infrastructure:**
+       Automation involves automating the entire software delivery process, from code creation to testing, deployment, and monitoring.
+       Scaling consists of designing and implementing systems that can handle increased load and traffic.
+       Infrastructure involves designing and managing the hardware and software required to run applications and services.

      - **Why DevOps is Important:**

+       DevOps is important because it helps teams work better together to build and deliver software faster and more reliably.
+       Automating processes speeds up development, improves quality, and reduces errors.
+       DevOps also helps teams respond quickly to issues and customer feedback, making software more stable and efficient.
+       In short, DevOps allows companies to deliver better software, faster, with fewer problems.

 4. **Engage with the Community:**
    - Share your LinkedIn post or article link in the community forum or on social media using the hashtags #90DaysOfDevOps and #TrainWithShubham.